nakshay/feline/README.md

 # feline
-Aiming to be fast and reliable in-memory datastore 🐱
+Aiming to be fast and reliable (Redis-compatible) in-memory datastore 🐱